jaredjxyz/Pacman-Tournament-Agent/README.md

 ### Introduction

 This was the final project for my Artificial Intelligence class at UCSC.
 Because I had learned some of this beforehand and knew some information in other areas that put me at an advantage, I put a lot of work on into this project.
-Please see the write-up I did on [my website](http://jaredj.xyz/projects/pacman_tournament_agent/).
+Please see the [write-up on my website](http://jaredj.xyz/projects/pacman_tournament_agent/).
 This project ended up getting the highest win/lose ratio in the class!

 ### Rules of Pacman Capture the Flag